-Now travelling with Italy’s Trenord service, the coastal castles gave way to tantalising glimpses of the Dolomites, the train heaved a sigh of relief as half of its passengers disembarked in Venice and I broke up the journey with a few hours dodging tourist hordes in the gorgeous but overloaded city of Verona.
+Now travelling with Italy’s Trenord service, the coastal castles gave way to tantalising glimpses of the Dolomites, the train heaved a sigh of relief as half of its passengers disembarked in Venice and I broke up the journey with a few hours dodging tourist hordes in gorgeous, overloaded Verona.

 After a long weekend of visitations and explorations in the canton of Ticino, a pre-booked train carried me through the world’s longest train tunnel, the 57km Gotthard Base Tunnel and onwards amongst mountain and lake scenery to Zürich.
 More catch-ups awaited, before the 8 pm ÖBB Nightjet back to Berlin, this time sharing a cabin with architecture professors and Interrailers.